 Based on the results of the Agricultural Use Landowner Survey, which is discussed in further detail below in Section 15(b), and onsite observations, there are 25 parcels within the Facility Site that are actively farming crops such as hay, corn, winter rye, and pumpkin.
-An example survey is included in Appendix 15-2.
+An example survey and survey responses the Applicant received from participating landowners are included in Revised Appendix 15-2.